 2: The deadlift is the king of all exercises.
 No one has ever called it anything less.
+It literally works for every single muscle group.
 People don’t call it the prince of all exercises.
 They call it the King.
 It’s like comparing Batman and Robin.
 Where every other exercise is Robin.
-If you consider yourself more of a Robin, I’ll stop you right there, hit the return button on your keyboard.
+If you consider yourself more of a Robin, I’ll stop you right there; hit the return button on your keyboard.

 5: The deadlift Is the absolute best exercise for developing the posterior chain which allows you to be more powerful and functional.

-6: At large amount of back pain comes from weak underdeveloped glutes.
-Not only does the dead lift strengthened the glutes, it also teaches you to stabilize the spine by contracting in strengthening your core muscles.
+6: A large amount of back pain comes from weak, underdeveloped glutes.
+Not only does the deadlift strengthen the glutes, it also teaches you to stabilize the spine by contracting in strengthening your core muscles.

 7: The deadlift is a full body exercise.
-It literally works out every single muscle in your body from head to toe.
+It works out every muscle in your body from head to toe.

 9: Speaking of cardio, Deadlifts are my favorite kind.
 I have never sweated so much or been so out of breath compared to a heavy deadlift day!

 10: If you are a relatively short person, you will feel much more superior compared to the average tall person!
-Thanks physics and levers!
+Thanks, physics, and levers!
 That is unless you are talking about Hafþór Júlíus Björnsson (6 ft 9 in) or Brian Shaw (6 ft 8 in).
-But I am convinced that they are both aliens, so they don’t really count.
+But I am convinced they are both aliens, so they don’t count.

 11: No matter how many times you have deadlifted in your life, you will always be itching to improve upon it.

-12: Two simple words, GRIP STRENGTH! 🙌💪 Now you won’t feel embarrassed when the cute girl at your gym asks you to open her jar of peanut butter.
+12: Two simple words, GRIP STRENGTH! 🙌💪 Now you won’t feel embarrassed when the cute girl asks you to open her jar of peanut butter.

 13: As a personal trainer, getting someone to deadlift properly will always be satisfying for me.
-Most people don’t have the hip mobility, ankle or thoracic spine mobility required to do the this properly.
-This will be keeping me busy for a long time.
+Most people don’t have the hip mobility, ankle, or thoracic spine mobility required to do this properly.
+This will keep me busy for a long time.

-14: Your testosterone run spikes up to 13,246% compared to your normal levels when you are hitting a one rep max on the deadlift.
-You will be single handedly able to end wars with these Zeus-like levels of testosterone!
+14: Your testosterone run spikes up to 13,246% compared to your normal levels when you are hitting a one rep max on the deadlift!
+You will be single handedly able to end wars with these Zeus-like testosterone levels!

 15: For you ladies, you will feel like Superwoman.
 It basically comes with mind control abilities over any man in your surrounding area when they see you deadlifting.

-17: Deadlifting will help nearly every athlete in their respective sport due to the fact that it is so dynamic.
+17: Deadlifting will help nearly every athlete in their respective sport because it is so dynamic.

 18: For all of you bicep lovers out there, the deadlift puts extreme stress on the biceps.
-This is due to the fact that half of your arm would fall right off without constant tension in the biceps.
+This is because half of your arm would fall right off without constant tension in the biceps.
 My curling strength has gone through the roof ever since starting 💪

 19: Deadlifting helps you poop better.
-This is due to the fact that deadlifting helps increase intra abdominal pressure which stimulates peristalic contractions.
+This is because deadlifting helps increase intra-abdominal pressure, which stimulates peristaltic contractions.
 These will help you poop to your Max potential.
 There isn’t anybody that would not like to poop to their maximum potential. 💩

-22: The deadlift also one of the best exercises for building muscle due to the fact that it works so many muscle groups.
+22: The deadlift is also one of the best exercises for building muscle because it works for so many muscle groups.
 Increased muscle mass helps with metabolism and fat loss.

 23: The Deaflift is my favorite abdominal exercise.
 I have never had a more defined midsection since after starting deadlifts.